KawNguyen/MovieTicketBooking/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+## Project Structure

+- `/app` - Next.js application routes and pages
+- `/components` - Reusable React components
+- `/lib` - Utility functions and shared logic
+- `/prisma` - Database schema and migrations
+- `/types` - TypeScript type definitions
+- `/actions` - Server actions and API routes

+## Features

+This project uses:
-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+- [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font)
+- NextAuth.js for authentication
+- Prisma as the ORM
+- PostgreSQL as the database
+- Tailwind CSS for styling
+- shadcn/ui for UI components

 ## Learn More